xiix0/scam/README.md

-You shall be rewarded for a dastardly deed.
+You will be surprised by a loud noise.